wanxueyao/MMGraphRAG/README.md

 ⚾mineru_dir is an input directory where the files processed by Mineru can be placed.
 It can be used for testing when the input is a Mineru web processing result.

-QueryParam:
+🐱QueryParam:

-🐵response_type: The format of the response.
+- `response_type`: The format of the response.

-🐶top_k: The maximum number of entities to retrieve.
+- `top_k`: The maximum number of entities to retrieve.

-🦊local_max_token_for_text_unit: The maximum number of tokens for entity and relation text in the retrieval results.
+- `local_max_token_for_text_unit`: The maximum number of tokens for entity and relation text in the retrieval results.

-🐱local_max_token_for_local_context: The maximum number of tokens for the text block (i.e., context) in the retrieval results.
+- `local_max_token_for_local_context`: The maximum number of tokens for the text block (i.e., context) in the retrieval results.

-🦁number_of_mmentities: The maximum number of images in the retrieval results.
+- `number_of_mmentities`: The maximum number of images in the retrieval results.

 4. The default YOLO model is yolov8n-seg.pt, located in the `/cache` directory.